Does your organization want to contribute to the United Nations Sustainable Development Goals?

 Are you planning to develop or refine your sustainability strategy and/or business strategy based on a materiality analysis matching your company’s status quo?

 Status quo analyses with or without involving stakeholders, strategy workshops, or implementation planning - we know the do's and don'ts and support you in identifying the business case for sustainability.

 S&C in collaboration with Yale University, Center for Business and the Environment, has developed and managed a worldwide survey on sustainability and the UN Sustainable Development Goals (SDGs).
 The survey is financed by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety as part of the support program “Export Initiative for Environmental Technologies”.

-The survey was closed at the end of June and the approx. 27,000 responses from 174 countries have been evaluated by Yale University.
-The results have been presented, among other things, on September 5th on the 12th Convergences World Forum in Paris and will be presented at a side event of the UN SDG Summit in New York on September 26th.
+Approx. 27,000 people from 174 countries participated.
+The results show that the SDGs are barely known – also among business representatives.
+The results have been presented, among other things, on September 5th on the 12th Convergences World Forum in Paris and at a side event of the UN SDG Summit in New York on September 26th.

 On June 27, the first Sino-German Sustainability Summit took place in Beijing.
 The objective was to further the cooperation between actors in China and Germany in order to reach the sustainable development goals (SDGs).
 More than 200 representatives from politics, business, the capital market and civil society attended the conference.
 Insights, experience and best practice examples were presented and discussed in lectures, panel discussions and workshops.

 The summit was organized by TÜV Rheinland in partnership with S&C.